Semyon Timoshenko: Early life

 Born in Orman in the Akkerman uezd, Bessarabia Governorate of the Russian Empire (present-day Furmanivka, Odesa Oblast, Ukraine), to an ethnic Ukrainian family.

 Military career

 First World War

-In 1914, he was drafted into the army of the Russian Empire and served as a cavalryman on Russia's western front in the First World War.
+In 1914, he was drafted into the Imperial Russian Army and served as a cavalryman on Russia's western front in the First World War.
 Upon the outbreak of the Russian Revolution in 1917, he sided with the Bolsheviks, joining the Red Army in 1918 and the Russian Communist Party (Bolsheviks) in 1919.

 Russian Civil War

 During the Russian Civil War of 1917–1923, Timoshenko served on various fronts.
 He fought against Polish forces in Kiev and then against Pyotr Wrangel's White Army and Nestor Makhno's Black Army.
 His most important encounter occurred at Tsaritsyn, where he commanded a cavalry regiment and met and befriended Joseph Stalin, who was responsible for the city's defense.
 The personal connection would ensure his rapid advancement after Stalin gained control of the Communist Party by the end of the 1920s.
 In 1920–1921, Timoshenko served under Semyon Budyonny and Kliment Voroshilov in the 1st Cavalry Army; Budyonny and Voroshilov became the core of the "Cavalry Army clique" which, under Stalin's patronage, would dominate the Red Army for many years.
 In April 1920, he was given command of the Sixth Division of the Red Cavalry, which was the first to attack the Polish army during the 'May offensive' launched by the Red Army during the Polish-Soviet War.
 On 29 May, the Sixth Division charged Polish trenches, taking heavy casualties for no gain, which convinced the Soviet commanders that charging trenches was pointless.